zumerani/EcommerceApp/Drop/README.md

 In order to build our project:

-First install 'ios' as a platform:
+First install 'ios' as a platform (make sure you are in the 'Drop' directory):

 ```bash
 $ ionic platform add ios